 Lyon Township is located in the southwest corner of Oakland County, which is in southeast Michigan.
 Approximately 32 square miles in size, the Township is bordered by Dixboro Road on the west, Napier Road to the east, Pontiac Trail to the north, and Eight Mile Road to the south.
 Neighboring communities are the cities of South Lyon, Novi, and Wixom and the townships of Milford, Green Oak, and Salem.
 I-96 bisects the northern portion of the Township, running parallel to Grand River Avenue.

 The population of Lyon Township in the 2010 census was 14,545, an increase of 31.6% from the 2000 census.
 Population growth has continued to increase due to numerous residential developments being created in the Township.

-The Township is served by five post offices: New Hudson, South Lyon, Northville, Wixom, and Milford Click here to see a map of the postal codes and municipal boundaries.
+The Township is served by five post offices: New Hudson, South Lyon, Northville, Wixom, and Milford A map of the postal codes and municipal boundaries can be found here.

 SEMCOG Community Profile and Statistics on Lyon Township

 Lyon Township has the distinction of being one of the fastest growing communities in Southeast Michigan (per capita), due in part to our unified vision, long-term planning, and strategic implementation for future growth and development.

 The Township boasts an attractive business climate, which is matched by its historic rural character and scenic charm, residential appeal, and an abundance of recreational resources.

 Covering 32 square miles, Lyon Township's many benefits include its strategic location and quality schools.
 The I-96 expressway skirts the northern portion of the Township, providing easy and convenient access to two additional freeways, I-275 and US-23, for businesses and commuters alike.
 Township schools compare favorably with top-quality schools elsewhere in the state.